Areas Mech Grants Access For

-- RMS Module 1: New Worker Safety Orientation
+- SRS Module 1: New Worker Safety Orientation

 - SRS Module 4: One of:

 - Chemical Safety (for faculty, staff, visiting researchers, and graduate students who work with chemicals)

 - Introduction to Laboratory Safety (for undergraduate students who will work under constant direct supervision of a senior lab member)